Anton Krasovsky: Life and career

 How did it come about that today in Russia a good gay person is a dead gay person?
 How did there come to be a law in the Duma that forbids justifying homosexuality?
 Until now, the only thing you were forbidden to justify in my country was terrorism....
 So as far as the deputies are concerned I am not a human being in the same sense that they are; I am to be classed as scum, like a terrorist.
 As far as the deputies are concerned I am scum by the fact of my birth, and it was criminal negligence not to have made a note of that in my birth certificate.
 What seemed like a bad dream only a couple of years ago has now become reality.
 And it is terrifying to imagine what could happen tomorrow.

 Krasovsky spoke out in August 2013 against the boycott of the 2014 Winter Olympics in Russia that some gay rights activists proposed.
 He said: "If you want to boycott Olympic games in Russia, you're trying to boycott 7 million gay people in Russia.
 You want to boycott me."
 He is interviewed about his experiences in the 2014 documentary film Campaign of Hate: Russia and Gay Propaganda.

 In July 2016, Krasovsky and the head of the outpatient department of the Moscow Regional AIDS Center Elena Orlova-Morozova established The Foundation in support of people who live with HIV — AIDS.Center.

+In October 2017, he supported the nomination of Ksenia Sobchak as a candidate in the presidential election, and soon became a member of her campaign staff.
+On 1 March 2018, he left the staff following a conflict with Sobchak.

 Since 2021 Krasovsky has presented a program on Russia Today called The Antonyms.